AASanusi/greek-mythology-quiz/README.md

 - ### Existing Features
   - ### Header
     - This consists of the heading of the page which provides details on that the site is.
 This heading lets the user know that this is a Greek Mythology Quiz site.
-    - The header was also created to be able to be clicked at anytime and will direct user back to the homepage.
+    - The header was also created to be able to be clicked at anytime and will direct user back to the home page.
 This was to provide the user the option to be able to go to the homepage at any given time during the game or after.

 ![Screenshot of the header](assets/images/header-screenshot.png)

-  - ### Homepage
+  - ### Home Page
-    - The homepage has a well balanced colour structure from the header, the messages and the buttons.
+    - The home page has a well balanced colour structure from the header, the messages and the buttons.
 The colours on the homepage is consistent across the site.
-    - The homepage consists of welcoming messgae that informs the user about the page and urges the user to challenge their knowledge on Greek Mythology.
+    - The home page consists of welcoming messgae that informs the user about the page and urges the user to challenge their knowledge on Greek Mythology.
-    - The homepage also consists of two clickable buttons: Test Yourself! and High Scores button.
+    - The home page also consists of two clickable buttons: Test Yourself! and High Scores button.
 Both buttons has hover to ensure the user knows which button they are about to click.
 Both buttons increase in size and highlighed with a shadow of their respective colour when hovered over.
     - The "Test Yourself!" button takes the user to the quiz page.
     - The "High Scores" button takes the user to the Highscore page.